Some links in this post may be affiliate links

 Pruning Haworthia Plant only requires removal of dead or diseased leaves to maintain the plant tidy as well as discourage pest and disease infestations.
 Cut the leaves at the base with a sharp, sterilized knife or pair of pruning scissors to detach them from the stem.
 As much as possible avoid excessive injury to the plant.

-Haworthia Plants is best propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant.
+Haworthia Plants are best propagated at the beginning of the growing season from offsets (pups) which form at the base of the plant.

 Haworthia reinwardtii